 Ron Edwards (2002) points out that 'fantasy heartbreakers' like Forge invariably claim to be "innovative" when in fact they are just reinstating alternative systems from the beginnings of the roleplaying hobby.
 There's nothing new under the sun, and Forge really just reinstates Runequest/Basic Roleplaying.
 However, even when rules aren't original, they can still be elegant.
 Forge takes familiar materials but puts them together well.

 Forge PCs have a number of skill slots equal to the sum of their Intellect+Insight - 15 on average.
 Basic Skills can be bought which confer unvarying advantages, as opposed to Percentage Skills which confer a chance of success with the possibility of failure.
-They are more like abilities than skills.
+Basic Skills are more like abilities than skills.
 If you know Binding you can use binding kits to treat wounds; if you know Horsemanship you can attack at a penalty while mounted.
-The Exceptional Characteristic Basic Skills let you add +1.0 to a characteristic; Exceptional Intellect and Exceptional Insight cost 2 slots because they recalculate the number of skill slots you have.
+The Exceptional Characteristic Basic Skills let you add +1.0 to a characteristic; Exceptional Intellect and Exceptional Insight cost 2 slots because they might cause you to recalculate the number of skill slots you are entitled to.

 Ron Edwards finds this truncated perspective laughable, pointing out that, for heartbreaker RPGs, dungeon adventuring is "not only the model, but the only model for these games' design - to the extent of defining the very act of role-playing."
 But the thing is, I don't mind about that.
 If I'm going to play a dungeoncrawl game, I want a dungeoncrawl system.
 Forge's laser-like focus on creating characters for dungeoneering is only a flaw if you believe this RPG ought to have loftier ambitions.
 But why should it?